 If you have been tempted to try swimming through the winter this year, you might have a few questions about what clothing you do and don’t need.
-After ten winters of outdoor skins swimming, here is what I have learned over the years.
+After over a decade of outdoor skins swimming, here is what I have learned over the years.

 What should I wear on my head?

 We would recommend two silicone swimming hats, or a neoprene hat, especially if you are going to be swimming front crawl.
 If you are only going to be swimming heads-up breaststroke then a bobble hat is the traditional winter swimming hat.
 We don’t recommend bobble hats for front crawl!